Proven practices, that really do work

 MUSIC THERAPY Studies have shown that music can help relieve pain during and after surgery and childbirth.
 Classical music has proven to work especially well, but there’s no harm in trying your favorite genre — listening to any kind of music can distract you from pain or discomfort.

-REIKI ENERGY THERAPY Is very effective in easing painful conditions by releasing pain, anxiety and stress.
-Dispersing stagnant constricted energy within the body’s systems.
-Energy therapy such as reiki increases the energy flow in muscles, joints, the circulatory and nervous systems relieving pain, stress, anxiety, and balances energies through out our body.
+ENERGY HEALING Is very effective in relieving painful conditions by releasing stagnant and constricted energy within the body, the cause of most painful conditions.
+Energy practices such as Qi gong, Reiki and Pranic healing increases the energy flow in muscles, joints, the circulatory and nervous systems relieving pain, stress, anxiety, and balancing the bio-electromagnetic energies through out our body.